 Yes. it does.
 In fact, tests prove that the antibacterial properties is as or more effective than synthetic chemicals, while the cleaning agent is gentler.

-With the huge amounts of waste plastic bottles and packaging in our oceans and landfill, combined with the news that the long-term use of cleaning chemicals can have a serious impact on your health, now means we need to think differently about how we can reduce our impact on the planet.
+It’s a combination of the world needing an effective disinfectant that kills viruses, including coronavirus, while also reducing the the huge amounts of waste plastic bottles and packaging in our oceans and landfill, plus the news that the long-term use of cleaning chemicals can have a serious impact on your health.
+This now means we need to think differently about how we can reduce our impact on the planet.

 And Toucan Eco is a new, greener way to clean workplaces that helps one chemical cleaner and plastic bottle at a time.

 Absolutely.
-Once the device has been paid for the cost of producing the solution is minimal – the majority of the cost is the salt and with a 10kg bag costing around £10 and making 10,000 litres it’s negligibly.
+It reduces your chemical spend by over 80% and once the device has been paid for the cost of producing the solution is minimal.
+For example, a 10kg bag of salt costs around £10 and makes 10,000 litres of solution.

 The activated solution is certified to EN 1276, EN 13697, EN 14476 and EN 16777 for chemical disinfectants against bacteria and viruses.
 It is also safe for use in food preparation and high-risk areas.
 In addition, certification under EN13727 (ESBL) and the VAH scheme (medical grade biocides) demonstrate efficacy in risk areas.
 Toucan Eco is listed under Article 95 of the EU Biocides regulations.